Oblique AsymptotesGraph the rational functions in Exercises 103–1... | Channels for Pearson+

 Oblique Asymptotes

 Oblique asymptotes occur in rational functions when the degree of the numerator is exactly one higher than the degree of the denominator.
-They represent a slant line that the graph of the function approaches as x tends to infinity.
-To find the equation of an oblique asymptote, perform polynomial long division on the rational function.
+They represent a slant line that the graph of the function approaches as x tends to infinity or negative infinity.
+To find the equation of an oblique asymptote, perform polynomial long division on the rational function, which provides the linear equation representing the asymptote.

 Recommended video: